MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 #### App preferences

-Here you can choose the app that users will use to join Skype for Business meetings (Skype for Business or the [Skype meetings app](https://support.office.com/en-us/article/What-is-Skype-Meetings-App-Skype-for-Business-Web-App-1FF3D412-718A-4982-8FF2-A4992608CDB5)).
-This setting isn't dependent on the Coexistence mode setting.
+Here you can choose the app that users will use to join Skype for Business meetings (Skype for Business or the [Skype Meetings App](https://support.office.com/en-us/article/What-is-Skype-Meetings-App-Skype-for-Business-Web-App-1FF3D412-718A-4982-8FF2-A4992608CDB5)).
+This setting isn't dependent on the coexistence mode setting.